 3.2.2.1 SedPods

-Terrigenous sedimentation on SedPods did not correlate closely with SSY, and carbonate sedimentation on SedPods did not correlate closely with Waves (Figure 8).
+Terrigenous sedimentation on SedPods did not correlate with SSY.
+Carbonate sedimentation on SedPods correlated weakly with Waves at one site (Figure 8) (Table 2).
 Spearman correlation coefficients between sedimentation (Total, Terrigenous, Terrigenous+Organic, and Carbonate) and SSY, and between sedimentation and Waves showed only a few significant correlations, and nearly all were negative correlations with Waves (Table 2).
 A negative correlation between sedimentation and Waves would indicate that sediment is being removed or that sediment deposition was prevented by active hydrodynamic conditions.
-The only positive correlation, between carbonate sediment and waves at P1A, indicated wave-driven resuspension caused enhanced deposition of locally-derived sediment at that site.
+The only positive correlation, between carbonate sediment and waves at P1A, indicated that wave-driven resuspension caused enhanced deposition of locally-derived sediment at that site.

 Terrigenous sedimentation on SedPods was highest near the stream outlet (2A) and where conditions are calmest (1A, 1B) (Figure 8), but did not correlate with SSY or Waves (Table 2).
-Terrigenous sedimentation was also high on the forereef near the channel (1C, 10 m depth, and 2C, 15 m depth), suggesting terrigenous sediment may be advected out through the channel to reach these locations.
+Terrigenous sedimentation was also high on the forereef near the channel (1C, 10 m depth, and 2C, 15 m depth), suggesting terrigenous sediment may be advected through the channel to the forereef.

 3.2.2.2 Tubes

 Sedimentation in Tubes reflected similar spatial patterns as the SedPods, with higher sedimentation at sites near the stream outlet and quiescent parts of the Bay (Figure 9), but the Tubes recorded significantly higher sedimentation overall, and especially in several energetic areas of the reef flat like at 3A, 3B, and 1B.

-Sedimentation, particularly carbonate sedimentation, in Tubes was positively correlated with Waves at nearly every site and with mean sedimentation on the north and south reefs, indicating wave energy is a strong control on sediment dynamics on both the reef flat and forereef (Table 2).
+Sedimentation rates, particularly of carbonates, in Tubes were positively correlated with Waves at every site except 2A, 2B, and 3C, and with mean sedimentation on the north and south reefs, indicating wave energy is a strong control on sediment dynamics on both the reef flat and forereef (Table 2).